natterstefan/resume-tailwind-template/README.md

-# nextjs-tailwind-template
+# resume-tailwind-template

-This is a template repository with [Tailwind CSS](https://tailwindcss.com) in a Next.js project.
+Create your own resume in a few minutes.

 ## Start